CopyrightC/TCP-server.py-client.py/README.md

 3.Can ban the client permanently

 Note that you're only going to recieve messages if you provide the input to the programme

+If you're intrested in making this code work on public network then you need to use an `Public IP` in the `client.py` and use `Port forwarding` visit www.ngrok.com if you're intrested also note that the ip of server should only be `0.0.0.0` or `127.0.0.1` (localhost)